Reasons to Join a Humanitarian Trip With Unto

 No experience is required.
 Trip participants will receive training for eyeglass fittings at the beginning of the trip.

+Students only.
 This trip can accommodate a maximum of 15 people.

 The prevalence of blindness and low vision in this Southeast Asian country is relatively high compared to other developing countries.
 Most of the causes of blindness and low vision are treatable or preventable.
 Landmines and other war-related injuries are a major cause of ocular injury.